Hathersage St. Michael's C of E (A) Primary School

 EYFS follow a topic-based approach that encourages children to develop a curious mind, asking and answering questions about how and why things happen.

-Science is taught across KS1 and KS2 on a weekly basis, in mixed aged classes or groups.
+Science is taught across KS1 and KS2 on a weekly basis, in single aged year groups and follows the White rose Science scheme of work.
 It aims to cover the National Curriculum content in a vibrant and engaging way, giving the children opportunities for practical investigations and research.

-Outside of the formal teaching regime, Science is valued and encouraged through Forest Fun sessions, the school weather station and celebrating National Science Week as well as British Science Day and International Day of Women and Girls in Science each year.
+Outside of the formal teaching regime, Science is valued and encouraged through outdoor learning and celebrating events such as: National Science Week as well as British Science Day and International Day of Women and Girls in Science each year.

 Impact